Travelgate/documentation/kb/apps/monitoring-apps/logging/logging-retrieve-and-download-logs-at-tgx.md

 	![new_logging_1](https://storage.travelgate.com/kbase/new_logging_1.jpg)

 :::info
-Please be aware that operation type “Search” will only return results when the search has been **audited first**.
+Please be aware that operation type “Search” will only return results when the search has been **audited first**
 :::

 ### What information does Logging provide me? 📤